Hightouch alternative for HubSpot

 Quick answer

 If HubSpot is your only reverse-ETL destination, Zoody replaces the entire Hightouch + Snowflake stack at 1/10th the cost.
 Live in 1-2 days, not 4-8 weeks.
-If you're already piping warehouse data to Salesforce, Braze, and three other tools, stay with Hightouch — it's built for that.
+If you're already piping warehouse data to Salesforce, Braze, and three other tools, stay with Hightouch (or look at Zoody vs Census), it's built for that.
+Most teams who do switch run Zoody for PQL scoring and PLG sales handoff on HubSpot records.

 Hightouch vs Zoody for HubSpot